sparna-git/Sparnatural/docs/JSON-based-configuration.md

 Sparnatural can be configured using a JSON(-LD) data structure.
 The data structure looks very much like [JSON-LD](https://www.w3.org/TR/json-ld/), but is really interpreted and parsed like a JSON, so stick with the JSON keys given below.

-## Structure of the JSON configuration

-The JSON configuration consists of :
-1. A fixed `@context` declaration
-1. A URI for the configuration
-1. A list of classes declaration
-1. A list of properties declaration

 ## Minimal JSON configuration

 A minimal JSON configuration for Sparnatural looks like the following example.
 It declares 1 class `foaf:Person` and a single property `foaf:knows` that has `foaf:Person` as its domain and range (a Person can know another Person).
 The config is stored in a `config` javascript variable that will be passed as a parameter to init Sparnatural.